amalbose/Axaclip/README.md

 * A tool for storing code snippets in different languages with feature to search and sort bases on keywords

-* Written in Python 3
+* Written in Python 2.7 using PySide library

 (Under Construction)